 - Add a glass of juice or a small bowl of fresh fruit to our breakfast (one fruit serving).

-- Add a small salad to either lunch or supper (one or two veggie/fruit servings, depending on what I add to the salad).
+- Add a small salad to other meals (one or two veggie/fruit servings, depending on the salad ingredients).

-- Turn a ho-hum sandwich into a Dagwood by piling on lettuce and slices of tomato, onion and cucumber (one veggie serving).
+- Turn a ho-hum sandwich into a Dagwood by piling on shredded lettuce, tomato slices and thinly sliced purple onion (one veggie serving).

 - Cook up enough vegetables for each meal to ensure leftovers.
-This means I can create a veggie plate from time to time (several veggie servings in one meal).
+This means I can create a veggie plate from time to time (several veggie servings in one sitting!).

-- Snack on raw vegetables rather than chips (one veggie serving).
-Baby carrots dipped in hummus makes a great snack when I have that irresistible urge to nibble, and I usually consume enough of them to equal at least one vegetable serving.
+- Munch on raw vegetables rather than potato chips.
+Baby carrots and celery sticks dipped in hummus make a great snack when I have that irresistible urge to nibble, and I usually consume enough of them to equal at least one vegetable serving.

 - Replace my afternoon soda with an 8-ounce glass of V-8 juice (two veggie servings!).

 - Throw chunks of frozen fruit and yogurt into a blender – adding some Splenda if necessary – for a dessert that looks and tastes like soft-serve ice cream (one fruit serving, plus a bit of protein).

-When attending family gatherings or church potlucks, I’ve found that bringing a bountiful veggie platter with dip gives me something to nibble on instead of the fat and sugar-laden hors d’oeuvres usually offered at such events.
-This helps me sneak in an extra veggie serving as well.
+- Bring healthy snacks to gatherings.
+I’ve found that bringing a bountiful veggie platter with dip gives me something to nibble on instead of the fat and sugar-laden hors d’oeuvres usually on offer.
+This helps me add an extra veggie serving to my daily quota as well.

 For more ideas and recipes, see the new “Recipes” page I’ve created.
 Link HERE.